datastax/dsbulk/manual/settings.md

 Note that this setting is applied after the *codec.nullStrings* setting, and may intercept `null`s produced by that setting.

 This setting is ignored when counting.
+When set to true but the protocol version in use does not support unset values (i.e., all protocol versions lesser than 4), this setting will be forced to false and a warning will be logged.

 Default: **true**.